i49/hibiscus/README.md

   ```

  One of the nice features of Hibiscus is that it reports *where* these problems occurred,
- such as line number and column number.
+ such as line and column numbers.
 This can be accomplished because the library do
- both loading and validating JSON document at the same time, not after completely loading it.
+ both loading and validating JSON document at the same time, not after completely loading it
+ and building a tree of JSON values.

 3. Make use of retrieved JSON value as you like in your application.

   ```java
   JsonValue root = result.getValue();
   ```

    Hibiscus returns JSON primitive values defined in [Java API for JSON Processing (JSR-353, JSON-P)](http://json-processing-spec.java.net/).
-   Please note it returns value even when the JSON document does not satisfy the given schema.
+   Please note that it returns JSON value even when the JSON document does not obey the given schema, as long as the document is "well-formed" and not broken as JSON.

 ## How to build